J-81/GeneLab_Data_Processing-1/Raw_Data_Generation/UPX_kit_for_bulk_RNAseq.md

 - ... = repeat for all cell IDs in each sample pool

 **Output Data:**
-- *cellID_R1_raw.fastq.gz (fastq file containing reads from an indicvidual sample within a sample pool)
+- *cellID_R1_raw.fastq.gz (fastq file containing reads from an individual sample within a sample pool)
   > **Note:** After all sample pool fastq files have been parsed, individual sample fastq files can be renamed.

 <br>